 In the ANSI X12 standards, the third/outer-most (interchange) level of enveloping uses the ISA (Interchange Control Header) and the IEA (Interchange Control Trailer) segments to identify the sender and receiver (similar to addressing a physical envelope).
 This level encompasses all transactions and groups for each trading partner.
 The ISA is important as it also identifies critical control information such as the date, time, interchange tracking number, and others.
 One transmission would consist of one or more interchanges (representing one or more trading partners, and each having one or more groups of transactions).

 There is one additional level that does not include any particular envelope structures, but is a level of EDI separation critical for EDI transmission: the “communications” (connection) level.
 When communicating directly with a trading partner, this is not an issue.
-However, when using a Value Added Network (VAN) it is common for trading partners to be on a different VAN from your organization.
+However, when using an EDI provider type called a Value Added Network (VAN) it is common for trading partners to be on a different VAN from your organization.
 Prior to transmission, data is typically packaged to yet another (fourth) level to separate trading partners by destination.
 For this, connections would be grouped together and sent in one transmission.
 This is more efficient than sending each trading partner’s data to the VAN in a different transmission (*Note: VANs will commonly perform VAN “interconnects” making it possible to use a single VAN although your partners may be using different VANs – in this case the VAN will use the ISA (Interchange Envelope) to ensure VAN to VAN routing occurs.)